 Year-round use also requires a different hose than just one that only handles certain temperatures.
-This is an important consideration because some hoses cannot handle the heat of sun-warmed water, or are made of materials that can become compromised if temperatures approach or drop below freezing.
+It is an important consideration because some hoses cannot handle the heat of sun-warmed water or are made of materials that can become compromised if temperatures approach or drop below freezing.
 Misuse of a hose that specifies a temperature range will often void any existing warranty.

 Some hoses tolerate heat and cold differently or will kink if not taken care of properly and rolled up after each use.
-Consider where you want to store your hoses, and read up on hose capabilities and their tolerances for storage in different conditions in order to keep your hose lasting as long as possible.
+Consider where you want to store your hoses and read up on hose capabilities and their tolerances for storage in different conditions to keep your hose lasting as long as possible.

 Which Kink-Free Garden Hose Is Right for You?

-In the search for the best no kink garden hose, we came across a plethora of hoses claiming to be kink-free when they, in fact, did kink, and rather horribly at that.
+In the search for the best no kink garden hose, we came across a plethora of hoses claiming to be kink-free when they did kink, and rather horribly at that.
 But there were a few gems that stood out to make the grade.
-The six choices we listed are some of the best on the current market and a common denominator between all of them is that they genuinely resist kinking and leakage very well, and if treated and stored correctly, will be a long-lasting, dependable product for years to come.
+The six choices we listed are some of the best on the market.
+The common denominator between all of them is that they genuinely resist kinking and leakage very well, and if treated and stored correctly, be a long-lasting, dependable product for years to come.

-All things considered, our favorite choice is by far the Eley kink-resistant garden hose.
-This decision is due to its smart construction, 10-year “leak-free” guarantee/warranty, and its excellent tolerance for both extreme heat and severe cold.
-Further, many of us are not fans of rolling up hoses for storage and prefer leaving them stretched out when not in use, and this hose is a good fit for a wide variety of tasks including commercial applications.
-The material is built so that if you DO want to kink it, it’s possible but with its special design, it won’t “remember” that kink and will work as normal when you want it to do so.
+All things considered, the best non-kink hose is by far the Eley kink-resistant garden hose.
+This decision is due to its smart construction, 10-year “leak-free” guarantee/warranty, and excellent tolerance for both extreme heat and severe cold.
+Further, many of us are not fans of rolling up hoses for storage and prefer leaving them stretched out when not in use, and this hose is a good fit for a wide variety of tasks, including commercial applications.
+The material is built so that if you DO want to kink it, it’s possible, but with its special design, it won’t “remember” that kink and will work as normal when you want it to do so.

-Whereas it seems that no hose can truly promise 100-percent kink-free performance, there are some great ones on the market that certainly come close.
+Whereas it seems that no hose can truly promise 100 percent kink-free performance, some great non-kink hoses on the market certainly come close.